michael-hll/BigQueryStudy/README.md

 ```

 ## Execution & Output
-After you import into your exclipse project, run the java main method, you can see the following output in the console:
+After you import it into your Eclipse project, run the java main method, you can see the following output in the console:

 ```
 Step 1 start: Generate json data file at: Sun Feb 19 13:23:02 CST 2017